scottfli03/Medassist/ReadMe.txt

 		    JohnSmith sesame
 	Admin - DavidAbreham sesame

-	Database was altered since Iteration 2.
-It's contained in the DB folder.
+	Database script is contained in the DB folder and must be run before using the application.
 	A Database diagram is located in the Medassist folder which contains this file also.
-	Thanks for a good semester!